-- The Global Responsibility Fund investing solely in the wholesale Responsible Investment Fund managed by us. - The Pathfinder Ethical Trans-Tasman Fund investing solely in the Wholesale Ethical Trans-Tasman Fund, a wholesale fund managed by us. - The Pathfinder Ethical Growth Fund may invest in the Alvarium Sustainable Income Fund (ASIF), the Wholesale Ethical Trans-Tasman Fund, the Pathfinder Responsible Investment Fund and the Green Bond Fund.
-ASIF is a wholesale fund managed by Alvarium Wealth (NZ) Limited (our sibling company).
+- The Global Responsibility Fund investing solely in the wholesale Responsible Investment Fund managed by us. - The Pathfinder Ethical Trans-Tasman Fund invests solely in the Wholesale Ethical Trans-Tasman Fund, a wholesale fund managed by us. - The Pathfinder Ethical Growth Fund may invest in the Alvarium Sustainable Income Fund (ASIF), the Wholesale Ethical Trans-Tasman Fund, the Pathfinder Responsible Investment Fund and the Green Bond Fund.
+ASIF is a wholesale fund managed by Alvarium Wealth (NZ) Limited.

-7. Taxation
+6. Taxation